Research and Interests

 I invite you to click HERE and read on.

 As songwriting is my first artistic love, I decided a few years ago to embrace what I know best, the theatre, in order to reveal this hidden musical and lyrical side of me.
 The result was Storybook Christmas: A Musical Christmas Carol.
 The show premiered in December 2014 at the Oster Regent Theatre, home of the Cedar Falls Community Theater (CFCT) and played to over 1700 patrons!
 It was by all measures a success.
 It was the first original production produced by CFCT in the history of the organization.
 The talented cast was led by Gary Kroeger, former SNL cast member and veteran of television, film and theatre.

 To read the script, listen to a medley of the music and to find out more, click HERE!

 More Research & Interests

 It's fair to say my interests are varied.
-Here you will find an excerpt from Tutors to Panthers, (a history of athletics at UNI and my chapter on UNI baseball), a brief description of FDR Speaks, (a theatrical docudrama regarding our 32nd President), a class developed years ago entitled, "Arts, Ethics, and the Athlete, and finally, gain access to several short children's stories written by Cindy Taft and more.
+Here you will find an excerpt from Tutors to Panthers, (a history of athletics at UNI and my chapter on UNI baseball), a brief description of FDR Speaks, (a theatrical docudrama regarding our 32nd President), a class developed years ago entitled, "Arts, Ethics, and the Athlete, the music of Austin Taft and finally, gain access to several short children's stories written by Cindy Taft.
+Yes, I'm guility of plugging those I believe in whether it's family, a friend or former students.

 Marc Breaux: Choreographer, Dancer, Director, Actor